-UnitingWorld is committed to continuous learning, and to ensuring that our partnerships and projects are effective and address the most relevant issues for our partners and donors.
-One of our primary donors, the Australian Government (through the Australian NGO Cooperation Program – ANCP) annually identifies priority areas in regions and countries where we work
+We also receive guidance from donors.
+For example, one of our primary donors, the Australian Government (through the Australian NGO Cooperation Program – ANCP) annually identifies priority sectors (gender, health, disability) in regions and countries where we work